SerhanMiah/Serhan-SpaceInvader/README.md

 ### Day 2 – Div creation and blocking the character’s movement

-On the second day, I created a variable to hold the position of the player and made two functions that will assign the role of the character’s movement.
-Inside both functions they will hold keystrokes of left and right and will stop if the grid is greater or equal to the length of the grid, these were made inside a document Event Listener.
+On day two, I created a variable to hold the position of the player, and coded two functions which assigned character movement.
+Both functions hold keystrokes of left and right which will stop if the grid is greater than or equal to the length of the grid.
+These were made inside Event Listener.

 ### Day 3 - Creating the space invaders movement

-On the third day, with the block of the space invader completed, I started with the alien movement as a global variable.
-The concept of the space invader movement was to move right, down, left and then down again.
-In which they will be looping down towards the end of the grid.
-By creating a function so that the player will add one to the cell which will allow the alien to move one grid space at a time.
-By using a Boolean operative this is so that the player moving right will be true and when moving to the left it will be a negative value.
+By day three, the block of the game was completed.
+It was time to start the aliens.
+I began with the movement as a global variable, intending them to move: RIGHT, DOWN and LEFT, DOWN.
+This would loop toward the end of the grid.
+I also created a function so that the player can add one cell allowing the alien to move on grid space at a time.
+I did this by using a Boolean operative so that the player moving right would be true, and moving left would be a negative value.

 ### Day 4 - Creating the shooting mechanic and clearing the intervals